Automatically enroll iOS devices with Apple's Device Enrollment Program

 Devices will be blocked if there are not enough Company Portal licenses for a VPP token, or if the token has expired.
-Intune will display an alert whne a token is about to expire or licenses are running low.
+Intune will display an alert when a token is about to expire or licenses are running low.

 In Intune in the Azure portal, choose Device enrollment > Apple Enrollment > Enrollment program tokens.

 Select a token, choose Profiles, and then choose Create profile.

 For User Affinity, choose whether devices with this profile must enroll with or without an assigned user.

 Enroll with User Affinity - Choose this option for devices that belong to users and that want to use the Company Portal for services like installing apps.
 If using ADFS and the enrollment profile has Authenticate with Company Portal instead of Setup Assistant set to No, WS-Trust 1.3 Username/Mixed endpoint Learn more is required.

 Enroll without User Affinity - Choose this option for device unaffiliated with a single user.
 Use this option for devices that perform tasks without accessing local user data.
 Apps like the Company Portal app don’t work.

 If you chose Enroll with User Affinity, you can let users authenticate with Company Portal instead of the Apple Setup Assistant.

 If you want do any of the following, set Authenticate with Company Portal instead of Apple Setup Assistant to Yes.

 - use multifactor authentication